-In 2015, the Ontario Waste Management Association (OWMA) embarked on a major data collection and analysis initiative to better understand data related to waste management in the province.
+In 2015, Waste to Resource Ontario (W2RO) embarked on a major data collection and analysis initiative to better understand data related to waste management in the province.
 This State of Waste Report on Ontario’s landﬁll capacity – a living document that is expanded and reﬁned based on the needs of the sector.

 This data has been critical in helping guide policy decisions for the waste management sector, enabling those in the industry to make better business decisions; and provides better information to inform and educate the broader public.
 The data collected questions many assumptions such as the available remaining capacity in landﬁlls and the amount of waste disposed of annually.

 It is important to underline that this report highlights the critical need to collect and analyze data in the sector.
 Before more complicated analysis can be done, it is important to ensure the integrity of the data and the rigor applied to data collection.
 While the database used in this report is more comprehensive and accurate than anything currently in place, it is an evolving repository – with W2RO continuing the process of adding to and reﬁning it.
 It is also important to ensure data is being captured and analyzed in the most accurate manner – this becomes increasingly important as waste composition changes over time.